manuelz120/hackvent-2019/Hidden 03/README.md

 I tried a few more times, but still got the same results, so I decided to move on for now.
 In the evening, I tried to connect to this port again, and to my own surprise the server returned a different character.
 Maybe that is all part of some really long-running hidden challenge.

-To prove my point, I created a small cronjob, which periodicallly queries the endpoint and logs the resulting character to a file.
+To prove my point, I created a small cronjob, which periodically queries the endpoint and logs the resulting character to a file.
 Indeed, after about one day, I was able to use my log output to obtain the flag.

 **Flag:** HV19{an0ther_DAILY_fl4g}